carlosjeurissen/webext-tech-demo-extensions/demos/messaging-extension-cross-frame-messaging-with-responses/README.md

 ### Conclusions

 #### Safari
-No cross-frame messaging supported at all
+No cross-frame messaging supported at all.
+See https://bugs.webkit.org/show_bug.cgi?id=246620#c5

 #### Chrome
-Top frame can not respond to sub frame
+Top frame can not respond to messages sent from the sub frame neither via `runtime.getMessage` nor via `tabs.getMessage`.

 #### Firefox
-onMessage does not filter out messages sent with chrome.tabs.sendMessage from the same context
+onMessage does not filter out messages sent with `tabs.sendMessage` from the same context

-Top frame can only respond when messages are send with chrome.tabs.sendMessage
+Top frame can not respond to sub frame messages sent with `runtime.getMessage`.
+It can however respond when these messages are sent with `tabs.sendMessage`.